To veil or not to veil - that is the question!

 Accessories by Britten Weddings

-Don’t write off your veil potential just yet, as we’ve put together the ultimate guide to compliment your vibe.
-You can also take a look at some of our beautiful brides on our inspiration board, see if any of our real weddings and brides can inspire your look for your big day too.
+Don’t write off your veil potential just yet, as we’ve put together the ultimate guide to complement your vibe.
+You can also take a look at some of our beautiful brides on our Inspiration Board, and see if any of our real weddings and brides can inspire your look for your big day, too.

 Beautiful bride wearing romantic veil.
 Hair & Makeup by BEYOU weddings